Quality Kitchen Cabinet Refacing Since 1984.

 The most important part of your cabinets is the ‘cabinet box’.
 The box is the skeleton of the cabinet; it is unseen, but it holds everything else up.
 It needs to be in good repair.
 A fresh surface not only beautifies the structure, but it also protects it as well.

 Drawers are more convenient than shelves, whether the shelves are open or have doors.
 Drawers are the handiest way to access and hide your stored materials.
 When looking at wooden drawers, look for dovetail joints.
 A good dovetail joint should be smooth, without any gaps.

 There are more than drawers and shelves in today’s kitchen cabinets.
 ‘Optimizer’ covers a range of storage devices that make the most out of your space.
 Consider your needs.
 Your shelves might be sturdy but your drawers might rattle and stick.
 You might have an awkward layout that you can’t afford to change, but careful alignment and optimizers could give you all the ease and function you want without moving any walls.

 Exterior– There are a host of options for transforming the look of cabinets.
 You can change the finish, replace the surface, replace the doors, or replace the whole thing.
 Craftsmanship is an investment in lasting beauty and utility, so no matter what method you go with, consult an expert.

 Refinishing is best done by a pro, and the costs can be comparable to getting new doors.
-If you’re attached to your doors, DIY is possible, but not long lasting and is a lot of work for limited payoff.
+If you’re attached to your doors, DIY is possible, but not long-lasting and is a lot of work for a limited payoff.